djsilva99/heatrapy/_docs/single thermal object.md

 >>> foo.compute(
 ...     time_interval, write_interval,
 ...	solver='explicit_k(x)', modeTemp=False,
-...	numFlag=0.5, modeTempPoint=1
+...	numFlag=0.5, modeTempPoint=1,
+... verbose=True
 ... )
 ```

 This method computes the system for `time_interval`, and writes into the `file_name` file every `write_interval` time steps.
-The four different solvers pointed out for the `system_objects` class can be used. `heat_points` is a list that defines the points where the heat flux are calculated if `modeTemp` is `True` the compute method stops when the point `modeTempPoint` changes `numFlag` relative to the initial value
+The four different solvers pointed out for the `system_objects` class can be used. `heat_points` is a list that defines the points where the heat flux are calculated if `modeTemp` is `True` the compute method stops when the point `modeTempPoint` changes `numFlag` relative to the initial value.
+The variable `verbose` allows to watch the progress of the computation if set to `True`